Time is limited, once it has gone, never can be recovered, use it wisely.

 15. Say ‘NO’ more often than ‘yes’

-According to the most of the CEOs and successful entrepreneurs, saying “no” is one of the most important time management techniques.
+According to most CEOs and successful entrepreneurs, saying “no” is one of the most important time management techniques.
 Saying “yes” sometimes can be counterproductive, especially when you do agree to the things that don’t contribute to your work and goals.
 Your time is a limited resource and you shouldn’t let people set your agenda in life.
-Your time is more precious than idle life.
+Your time is more precious than an idle life.

 But how will you know to which things you should say no?
 What if you are passing through a life-changing opportunity?

 - Start by writing down your top twenty career goals.

 - Once you have done, circle out the five most important to you.

 - Then completely eliminate the other twenty goals from your list.